 Buddhism is one of the largest religions in the world.
-This religion originated in India, and it is based around the teachings of Siddhārtha Gautama, also known as Gautama Buddha or simply Buddha, who lived in India from roughly 563 BCE to 480 BCE.
+It originated in India and is based around the teachings of Siddhārtha Gautama, also known as Gautama Buddha or simply Buddha, who lived in India from roughly 563 BCE to 480 BCE.
 Those who practice Buddhism—known as Buddhists—believe in reincarnation.
-That is, they believe that death is not the end but instead a person is reborn after they pass.
-Buddhists believe that finding enlightenment – or Nirvana – is the key to stopping the cycle of rebirth.
+They believe that death is not the end, but instead, a person is reborn after they pass.
+Buddhists believe that finding enlightenment, or Nirvana, is the key to stopping the cycle of rebirth.
 Buddhism is a global religion, with practitioners all over the world, but is predominantly centered in East and Southeast Asia.

-- Sri Lanka
+- Sri Lanka — 15,440,000

-- South Korea
+- South Korea — 10,950,000